Thomas Ewing

 Thomas Ewing Sr. (December 28, 1789 – October 26, 1871) was a National Republican and Whig politician from Ohio.
-He served in the U.S. Senate as well as serving as the secretary of the treasury and the first secretary of the interior.
+He served in the U.S. Senate and also served as the fourteenth secretary of the treasury and the first secretary of the interior.
 He is also known as the foster father (and subsequently father-in-law) of famous American Civil War general William Tecumseh Sherman.

 Biography

 Born in West Liberty, Ohio County, Virginia (now West Virginia), he was the son of American Revolutionary War veteran George Ewing.
 After studying at Ohio University and reading law under Philemon Beecher, Ewing began practicing law in Lancaster, Ohio, in 1816.
 In 1824, he was joined in that practice by Henry Stanbery.

 As a colorful country lawyer, he was elected to the U.S. Senate in 1830 as a Whig and served a single term.
 He was unsuccessful in seeking a second term in 1836.
 Ewing served as Secretary of the Treasury in 1841, serving under Presidents William Henry Harrison and John Tyler.
 He resigned on September 11, 1841, along with the entire cabinet (except Secretary of State Daniel Webster), in protest of Tyler's veto of the Banking Act.

 Ewing was later appointed to serve as the first Secretary of the Interior by President Zachary Taylor.
-Ewing served in the position from March 8, 1849 to July 22, 1850 under Taylor and Millard Fillmore.
+Ewing served in the position from March 8, 1849, to July 22, 1850, under Taylor and Millard Fillmore.
 As James G. Blaine later wrote:

 As first secretary, Ewing consolidated bureaus from various Departments, such as the Land Office from the Treasury Department and the Indian Bureau from the War Department.
 The bureaus were being kicked out of their offices as unwanted tenants in their former departments.
 However, the Interior Department had no office space, so Ewing rented space.
 Later, the Patent Office building, with a new east wing, provided permanent space in 1852.
 Ewing initiated the Interior Department's culture of corruption by wholesale replacement of officials with political patronage.
 Newspapers called him "Butcher Ewing" for his efforts.